github4mathews/dkbcode/README.md

-DKBCode - Open-Source Embedded System for Engineering Education
+**DKBCode - Open-Source Embedded System for Engineering Education**

 [View the formatted README](https://github4mathews.github.io/dkbcode/)

-🌍 DKBCode is an open-source hardware and software ecosystem designed for students, educators, and engineers to learn IoT, embedded systems, and automation.
+🌍 **DKBCode** is an open-source hardware and software ecosystem designed for students, educators, and engineers to learn IoT, embedded systems, and automation.
 This project provides a modular, scalable, and practical learning tool, enabling hands-on development with ESP32, GSM, real-time execution, and cloud integration.

-📌 Vision & Purpose
+📌** Vision & Purpose**
-Why DKBCode?
+ To create an educational and industry-ready embedded system that integrates multiple MCUs, real-time execution, and cloud connectivity, making it suitable for students, developers, and researchers.

+**Why DKBCode?**
 Modern engineering education often lacks affordable, interactive, and scalable learning tools that bridge theory with practical application.
 DKBCode is designed to:
 ✅ Enhance hands-on learning with real-world embedded programming examples.
 ✅ Provide a modular embedded framework for IoT, automation, and AI expansion.